pingcap/docs-cn/explain-joins.md

 ### Variations of Index Join

 An index join operation using the hint [`INL_JOIN`](/optimizer-hints.md#inl_joint1_name--tl_name-) creates a hash table of the intermediate results before joining on the outer table.
 TiDB also supports creating a hash table on the outer table using the hint [`INL_HASH_JOIN`](/optimizer-hints.md#inl_hash_join).
-If the column sets on the inner table match the columns of the outer table, the [`INL_MERGE_JOIN`](/optimizer-hints.md#inl_merge_join) index join can apply.
 Each of these variations of index join is automatically selected by the SQL Optimizer.

 ### Configuration